Get your Voicemail Greeting Right

 Should the voicemail greeting be energized and youthful?
 Or seasoned and reassuring?
 Would an accent enhance the effect?
 And beyond the tone, what is the right thing to say?

 AccessDirect teamed up with Voices.com to provide advice and resources on how to obtain the professional voice services that best represent your business.
-By using real small business examples, we offer tips for creating the business greetings that project just the image you have in mind.
+By using real small business examples, we offer tips for creating the best business voicemail greetings that project just the image you have in mind.
 We’ll share some effective sample voicemail greetings and help determine how many greetings you may want to have in play (sometimes 5 to 6 to follow your main greeting as customers select deeper prompts.)

 Once you experience these professional voicemail greeting examples you’ll see how they impress your callers, and you’ll wonder why you didn’t think of it sooner.
 It’s affordable, enhances your image and you can be sure your customers are getting the clear, concise information that defines your customer service.